-People everywhere are experiencing the transformative effect physical therapy can have on their daily lives.
-In fact, as experts in the way the body moves, physical therapists help people of all ages and abilities reduce pain, improve or restore mobility, and stay active and fit throughout life.
+Physical therapists are movement experts who help people reduce pain, improve or restore mobility, and stay active throughout life.
 But there are some common misconceptions that often discourage people from seeking physical therapist treatment.

 It's time to debunk 7 common myths about physical therapy:

 1. Myth: I need a referral to see a physical therapist.

 Fact: A recent survey by the American Physical Therapy Association (APTA) revealed 70% of people think a referral or prescription is required for evaluation by a physical therapist.
 However, a physician’s referral is not required in order to be evaluated by a physical therapist.
 Some states have restrictions about the treatment a physical therapist can provide without a physician referral.
 Check out APTA's direct access summary chart (.pdf) to see the restrictions in your state.